-ADMISSION: Free, but you need to order a timed pass for entry from the website; due to high popularity, receiving a timed entry pass can take months
+ADMISSION: Free, but you need to order a timed-entry pass from the website; due to high popularity, receiving a timed-entry pass can take months

 DAYS & HOURS: daily 10a-5:30p

 ADDRESS: 14th Street NW at Constitution Avenue, Washington, DC

 RAPID TRANSIT: Federal Triangle Metro Station

 National Museum of African American History & Culture Review